-The University Catholic Center was first established as a Newman Club in 1924, when the Newman movement reached UCLA five years after the founding of the University.
+The University Catholic Center was first established as a Newman Club by the Paulist Fathers, in 1924, when the Newman movement reached UCLA five years after the founding of the University.
 When the UCLA campus relocated from the site on Vermont Avenue (now Los Angeles City College) to Westwood, the UCLA Newman Club relocated as well.
 From 1928 through 1941, the UCLA Newman Center facilitated its liturgical services and activities in the original University Religious Center Conference building, which has since been demolished.

 In 1941, the then-Diocese of Los Angeles purchased the Theta Phi Alpha sorority house on 840 Hilgard Ave, which was the site of the Newman Center for 58 years.
 During this time, the Center became known as the University Catholic Center.
 Retreats, Sunday and weekly Masses, adult education programs, and social events continued at the new site.
 As enrollment at UCLA and student participation at the UCC increased, it became clear that the Hilgard location could no longer adequately accommodate the large populations of Catholic students attending Mass or provide the space necessary to host events.
 Liturgies had to be held at the University Lutheran Chapel on Strathmore Drive in order to accommodate everyone.
 Thus, plans and fundraising efforts to find a new location for the UCC began in the early 1990s.

 As UCLA’s master plans of the early 1990s emphasized the transference of growth and activity to the west side of the campus, and the UCC staff noticed the large space and easy accessibility of the University Lutheran Chapel to the students, efforts were focused on finding a suitable location there.
 A private fund-raising campaign for the building began, aiming to achieve a goal of $7 million.